Fruit & Vegetable Benefits, Growing Tips & Recipes

 Step-by-Step Planting Guide

-3. Place the rhizome or plant with the growing tip just above soil level
+3. We are seeing that you should place the rhizome or plant with the growing tip only just above the soil level.

 Proper Spacing for Maximum Yield